Richy1989/nzbget-pushbits-notification/readme.md

 For more information about PushBits, visit their [GitHub repository](https://github.com/pushbits/server).

+## Requirements
+ - This script requires Python3.8 to be installed on your system.
+ - "Requests" dependency needs to be installed.
+Install with "pip install requests"

 ## Installation

 1. **Download Extension**: Obtain the latest version of the extension from the [GitHub repository](https://github.com/Richy1989/nzbget-pushbits-notification).